yimbymelbourne/council-meeting-agenda-scraper/README.md

 # Running the application

-Within your environment, run: `python3 main.py > "output/scrapers_output_$(date +%Y-%m-%d).txt"`
+Within your environment, run: `python main.py`

-This will generate the scraper results within a text file for your convenience, as well as writing key results to `agendas.db`.
+Logs will print to your terminal and also get saved into /logs/ as well as writing key results to `agendas.db`.

 ## .env & Email client (optional)